etwasmitbaum/dhbw-typst-horb/clean-dhbw/includes/acronym-lib.typ

         }
       } else if type(defs) == "array" {
         if defs.len() == 0 {
+          panic(
+            "No definitions found for acronym "
+              + acr
-          panic("No definitions found for acronym " + acr + ".
-Make sure it is defined in the dictionary passed to #init-acronyms(dict)")
+              + ".
+Make sure it is defined in the dictionary passed to #init-acronyms(dict)", )
         }
         if plural {
           if defs.len() == 1 {